cookish/plantation/readme.md

 # Game overview
-Plantation is a game between two players, "Plus" and "Minus".
-It is played on a 11x11 grid.
+Plantation is a two player game played on a 11x11 grid.
 In each player's turn, they have 3 moves.
 These can be used to:
 - "plant" (1 move): gain control of an empty tile adjacent to one of your tiles, with a score of 1
 - "fertilise" (1 move): increase the score of one of your tiles by 1
 - "scout" (1 move) get information about the opponent's score in each tile in a 3x3 grid.